Focus on Meaningful Activities and Track Your Involvement

 Deepen your involvement in your extracurricular activities.
 This doesn’t mean that you have to stick with every activity you started or tried in 9th grade– so, if you tried swim team freshman year but didn’t like it, it’s okay to drop it!

-Devote your time and energy to a couple activities that are meaningful to you and that reflect your passions.
+Devote your time and energy to a couple of activities that are meaningful to you and that reflect your passions.

 Admissions officers like to see sustained, consistent involvement and personal growth.

 Create a running list of all your activities.
-Google Docs are great for this.
+Google Docs is great for this.
 Include everything you do outside school courses– clubs and organizations, volunteering/service, tutoring, babysitting, playing an instrument, working at a part-time job, etc.

 Anytime you start a new activity or have a new accomplishment or leadership position, add it to your list.
 Include details that focus on your achievements, how your contribution made the club/org better, and why it was meaningful to you.